 CONFERENCE CO-ORDINATOR – Carmen Newman

-COMMITTEE MEMBERS – Alison Fielding-Price, Amanda Boveinis, Tia Kemp and Nicole Forzatti.
+COMMITTEE MEMBERS – Alison Fielding-Price, Fiona Turner, Nicole Forzatti and Jessica Vanzijl.

 In November 1988, St Andrew’s War Memorial Hospital presented a one-day seminar entitled “Ophthalmic Nursing – Looking Ahead”.
 This seminar was the first time that a group of Queensland nurses interested in ophthalmic nursing had gathered to listen to presentations and exchange ideas.
 The day was a huge success and sparked the idea of forming our own association as Sydney had before us.